frypatch/The-Price-of-Remembering/book/CHAPTER_08.md

 Her grin stretched as she added, “Far from hands like yours.”

 There was something different in her smile this time.
-Something tighter, restrained.
-It didn’t sit right.
-“And you know this… how?”
-I asked, my voice light but probing.
+It seemed tighter, more restrained, and it didn’t sit right.
+“And you know this?
+How?”
+I asked, keeping my voice light but probing.

 Devi didn’t answer right away.
 She reached for a jar on the low table beside her, gently tipping it back and forth, making the liquid inside swirl and shimmer.
 “Sweet boy,” she said, her voice soft, “you’ve barely crawled through the door, and already you want the whole house.”